 The School District uses funds to report on its financial position and the results of its operations.
 Fund accounting is designed to demonstrate legal compliance and to aid financial management by segregating transactions related to certain governmental functions or activities.
 A fund is a separate accounting entity with a self-balancing set of accounts.

 Governmental funds are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Under this method, revenues are recognized when measurable and available.
 The School District considers certain revenues reported in the governmental funds to be available if they are collected within 60 days after year-end.
 The School District considers all intergovernmental revenues to be available if they are collected within (Update based on School District’s policy.)
 [120 days] after year-end.
 Property taxes, sales taxes and interest are considered to be susceptible to accrual.
 Expenditures are recorded when the related fund liability is incurred, (Modify the following clause as appropriate.) [except for principal and interest on general long-term debt, claims and judgments, and compensated absences, which are recognized as expenditures to the extent they have matured.]
 Capital asset acquisitions are reported as expenditures in governmental funds.
-[Proceeds of general long-term liabilities and acquisitions under leases are reported as other financing sources].
+[Proceeds of general long-term liabilities and acquisitions under leases and subscriptions are reported as other financing sources].

 The School District funds certain programs by a combination of specific cost-reimbursement grants, categorical grants, and general revenues.
 Thus, when program costs are incurred, there are both restricted and unrestricted resources available to finance the program.
 (Update based on School District’s policy.)
 [It is the School District's policy to first apply grant resources to such programs, followed by cost-reimbursement grants, then general revenues.]